 - Jury’s Inn – we’ve stayed at many Jury’s Inns across the UK and Ireland and always had a pleasant experience.
 This 4* property gets good reviews, is right next to the train station and offers comfortable rooms at good prices.

 If you are looking for a good value apartment, we have also stayed in this apartment hotel, which came with a kitchenette (option to cook when we wished), free breakfast, work space, and free parking.
-You can also check out a list of Airbnb rooms, apartments, and vacation rentals in Aberdeen here.

 We spent a long time living in Scotland and have visited Aberdeen and its surrounds many times.
 As a result, we have quite a lot of content on this region and Scotland in general to help you plan your visit.
 Here are some guides we think you will find useful.